List of largest plants

 This is a list of the largest plants by clade.
 Measurements are based on height, volume, length, diameter, and weight, depending on the most appropriate way(s) of measurement for the clade.

 Gymnosperms (Gymnospermae)

 Conifers (Pinopsida)

-The conifer division of plants include the tallest organism, and the largest single-stemmed plants by wood volume, wood mass, and main stem circumference.
+The conifer division of plants includes the tallest organism, and the largest single-stemmed plants by wood volume, wood mass, and main stem circumference.
 The largest by wood volume and mass is the giant sequoia (Sequoiadendron giganteum), native to Sierra Nevada and California; it grows to an average height of 70–85 m and 5–7 m in diameter.
-Specimens have been recorded up to 94.9 m in height and (not the same individual) 8.98 m in diameter; the largest individual still standing is the General Sherman tree, with a volume of 1,489 m3.
+Specimens have been recorded up to 94.9 m in height and (not the same individual) 8.98 m in diameter; the largest individual still standing is the General Sherman Tree, with a volume of 1,489 m3.